May Day: England

 In Oxford, it is a centuries-old tradition for May Morning revellers to gather below the Great Tower of Magdalen College at 6 am to listen to the college choir sing traditional madrigals as a conclusion to the previous night's celebrations.
 Since the 1980s some people then jump off Magdalen Bridge into the River Cherwell.
 For some years, the bridge has been closed on 1 May to prevent people from jumping, as the water under the bridge is only 2 ft deep and jumping from the bridge has resulted in serious injury in the past.
 There are still people who climb the barriers and leap into the water, causing themselves injury.

 Padstow in Cornwall holds its annual 'Obby-'Oss (Hobby Horse) day of festivities.
 This is believed to be one of the oldest fertility rites in the UK; revellers dance with the Oss through the streets of the town and even though the private gardens of the citizens, accompanied by accordion players and followers dressed in white with red or blue sashes who sing traditional May Day songs.
 The whole town is decorated with springtime greenery, and every year thousands of onlookers attend.
 Before the 19th century, distinctive May Day celebrations were widespread throughout West Cornwall, and are being revived in St Ives and Penzance.
 A similar 'Obby 'Oss festival is also held in the Somerset town of Minehead, dating back to at least the 19th century.

 Kingsand, Cawsand and Millbrook in Cornwall celebrate Flower Boat Ritual on the May Day bank holiday.
 A model of the ship The Black Prince is covered in flowers and is taken in a procession from the Quay at Millbrook to the beach at Cawsand where it is cast adrift.
 The houses in the villages are decorated with flowers and people traditionally wear red and white clothes.
-There are further celebrations in Cawsand Square with Morris dancing and May pole dancing.
+There are further celebrations in Cawsand Square with Morris dancing and maypole dancing.

 'Dancing the sun up' is a tradition among Morris dancers to dance at sunrise on May Day, to welcome in the sun and the summer season.
 It began in Oxford in 1923, and includes dances, traditional May Day songs, and sometimes other activities such as mummers' plays or bonfires.
-This tradition has since spread across the world, with Morris dance teams dancing the sun up in Asia, Australia, Canada, France, New Zealand, and the USA.
+This tradition has since spread across the world, with Morris dance teams dancing the sun up in Asia, Australia, Canada, France, New Zealand, and the US.

 The early May bank holiday on the first Monday in May was created in 1978; May Day itself – 1 May – is not a public holiday in England (unless it falls on a Monday).